Illustrative scenario

-A private K-12 bilingual school in Riyadh replaced manual timetabling, spreadsheet fee tracking, and fragmented WhatsApp-based parent communication with Skoolia.
-Within one semester: 40% less admin time, 55% better fee collection, timetable built in under four hours.
+In this scenario, a private K-12 bilingual school in Riyadh replaces manual timetabling, spreadsheet fee tracking, and fragmented WhatsApp-based parent communication with Skoolia.
+Within one semester: materially less admin time, faster and more predictable fee collection, and a first conflict-free timetable draft in minutes.

 Across scheduling, attendance, and reporting